idak/spring-security-example/README.md

 # Authentication

-The values ​​must be the same
+username and password ​​must be the same string

 ```java

 @Service